Namespaces

 [edit] Case 2: binding a type implementing the tuple operations

-The expression std::tuple_size<E>::value must be a well-formed integer constant expression, and the number of identifiers must equal std::tuple_size<E>::value.
+The expression std::tuple_size<E>::value must be a well-formed integral constant expression, and the structured binding size of E is equal to std::tuple_size<E>::value.

-For each identifier, a variable whose type is "reference to std::tuple_element<i, E>::type" is introduced: lvalue reference if its corresponding initializer is an lvalue, rvalue reference otherwise.
-The initializer for the i-th variable is
+For each structured binding, a variable whose type is "reference to std::tuple_element<I, E>::type" is introduced: lvalue reference if its corresponding initializer is an lvalue, rvalue reference otherwise.
+The initializer for the Ith variable is

 The variable has the same storage duration as e.

-The identifier then becomes the name of an lvalue that refers to the object bound to said variable.
+The structured binding then becomes the name of an lvalue that refers to the object bound to said variable.

-The referenced type for the i-th identifier is std::tuple_element<i, E>::type.
+The referenced type for the Ith structured binding is std::tuple_element<I, E>::type.

 float x{};